nandinirathod2321/IIT-M-ROADSOS/README.md

 Road accidents remain one of the leading causes of fatalities worldwide.
 Delays during the **Golden Hour**, lack of accessible medical information, and difficulty contacting emergency services often worsen outcomes.

-**RoadSOS** is a unified emergency response ecosystem that addresses these challenges by combining:
+**Sanjeevani** is a unified emergency response ecosystem that addresses these challenges by combining:

 - One-touch SOS activation
 - AI-powered crash detection